Church and Composers

 2. Psalm, Psalms, Singing Psalms : Mons.
 Alberto TURCO, Coro Canto Gregoriano, Papal Archbasilica of St. John in Lateran

-3. Singing the Word: Daniele SABAINO, Facolty of Musicology and History of Music, Pavia
+3. Singing the Word: Daniele SABAINO, Faculty of Musicology and History of Cultural Goods, Pavia

-16:00 Music and Philology: Thomas Forest KELLY, Morton B. Knafel Research Professor of Music, Harvard University, USA.
+16:00 – 16:40 Music and Philology: Thomas Forrest KELLY, Morton B. Knafel Research Professor of Music, Harvard University, USA

 18:00 Roundtable: Mons.
-Marco FRISINA / Thomas Forest KELLY / Mons.
+Marco FRISINA / Thomas Forrest KELLY / Mons.
 Vincenzo DE GREGORIO.
 Moderation: Fr.
-Jordi-A. Piqué, OSB, Head, Pontifical Liturgical Institute, Sant’Anselmo
+Jordi-A. PIQUÉ, OSB, Head, Pontifical Liturgical Institute, Sant’Anselmo

 14 September - Music and the Gospel